-Thus the statements given above are not propositions because there is no possible way of assigning them a truth value.
+Thus the statements given at the beginning of this section are not propositions because there is no possible way of assigning them a truth value.
 Note that, in Definition 0.1, all that matters is that it makes sense to say that it is true or false, regardless of whether it actually is true or false-the truth value of many propositions is unknown, even very simple ones.

-Exercise 0.2
+© Exercise 0.3